stungeye/Programming-1-Notes/docs/02-conventions-and-reference/00-conventions-and-reference.md

 And how does one eliminate magic?
 By learning to **R**ead **T**he **F**riendly **M**anual.

 These notes are to be considered the manual for this course.
-Reference these notes first before turning to Google or Stack Overflow.
+Reference these notes first before turning to Google, Stack Overflow, or AI.

 ## Secondary Sources